Volunteer

 Animal Well-Being Internship

-The Animal Well-Being Intern position at the Reid Park Zoo is an opportunity for college students and recent graduates, who desire a career in animal well-being/behavioral research, to gain hands-on experience in a zoological setting.
+The Animal Well-Being Intern program at Reid Park Zoo is an opportunity for college students and recent graduates, who desire a career in animal well-being/behavioral research, to gain hands-on experience in a zoological setting.
 This internship will help aspiring animal professionals acquire research experience with a wide variety of species.
 In addition to assisting with ongoing research projects at Reid Park Zoo, students will complete an independent research project.

 The internship is an unpaid position open to Sophomores, Juniors, Seniors, and recent college graduates.